AbsaOSS/spline-ui/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4300/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build:prod` to build the project.
+The build artifacts will be stored in the `dist/spline-ui` directory.

+## Deployment

-## Docker
+### Docker

-- Build the docker image: `docker build -t spline-ui .`
+- Build a Docker image: `docker build -t spline-ui -f deployment/docker/Dockerfile .`
-- Run the docker image: `docker run -d --name spline-ui -p 7070:7070 spline-ui`
+- Run the Docker image: `docker run -d --name spline-ui -p 7070:7070 spline-ui`

+### Express

+- First build the app if it is not already done: `npm run build:prod`
+- Go to the Express deployment directory: `cd deployment/express`
+- Install dependencies (that step needed before the very first run): `npm install`
+- Start the server: `npm start`
+- For more details see `/deployment/docker/README.md`

 ---